-September 9, 2014 – Every 25 seconds, a fire department responds to a fire somewhere in the U.S., according to a new report released by the National Fire Protection Association (NFPA).
-The report, "Fire Loss in the United States during 2013", provides a comprehensive look at fires in the U.S., including civilian fire deaths and injuries, property damage and intentionally set fires.
+September 20, 2013 – Every 23 seconds, a fire department responds to a fire somewhere in the U.S., according to a new report released by the National Fire Protection Association (NFPA).
+"Fire Loss in the United States in 2012" provides a comprehensive look at fire in the United States, including civilian fire deaths and injuries, property damage and intentionally set fires.

 Last year, there was:

-The majority of civilian fire injuries and deaths occurred at home or in homes, accounting for 79 percent of fire injuries and 85 percent of fire deaths.
+- homes were also where the majority of civilian fire injuries and deaths occurred, accounting for 78 percent of fire injuries and 83 percent of fire deaths.

 Other key findings from the report:

-- property damage of roughly $11.5 billion occurred as a result of fire
+- property damage of roughly $12.4 billion occurred as result of fire

 - $7 billion of property loss was from home fires

-- intentionally set fires in structures decreased across the board, with a fall by 16.7 percent in civilian deaths and 0.7 percent reduction in property damage.
+- intentionally set fires in structures decreased across the board

 About the National Fire Protection Association (NFPA)